 All members are expected to comply with the guidelines in the MYSO Handbook.

 Lawrence Sisk has served as Music Director of the Metropolitan Youth Symphony Orchestra since 1991, conducting more than 150 concerts.
-He is Professor of Music and Chairman of the Music Department at Lewis University.
+He is Professor of Music and from 1988 to 2017 he served as Chair of the Music Department at Lewis University.
 Sisk earned a PhD in historical musicology at Northwestern University, where he studied orchestral conducting with Maestro Frederick Ockwell.
 While Dr. Sisk has a special affinity for Russian music, his conducting repertoire includes everything from Renaissance music to music of living composers.
 He has conducted the world premieres of many new compositions, including works by faculty colleagues and music composed by MYSO players.